Sign In / Sign Out

 Fazel teaches composition for the Department of English.

-Kerry holds a Ph.D. in English with an emphasis in Literature, Social Justice, and Environment.
-She is an Instructor in ASU's Writing Programs.
+Fine holds a doctorate in English with an emphasis in Literature, Social Justice, and Environment.
+She is an instructor in ASU's Writing Programs.

-Ed Finn directs the Center for Science and the Imagination at Arizona State University, where he is an assistant professor in the School of Arts, Media and Engineering and the Department of English.
+Finn directs the Center for Science and the Imagination at ASU.
+He holds a joint appointment in the School of Arts, Media and Engineering and the Department of English.

 Florini holds a doctorate in communication and culture from Indiana University.
 Her research focuses on the intersection of emerging media, Black American cultural production, and racial politics.